cloudposse/charts/incubator/superset/README.md

 # Apache superset

+This is a fork of [`stable/superset`](https://github.com/helm/charts/tree/master/stable/superset).
+Please respect any Copyrights that may apply.

 ## Introduction

 This chart bootstraps an [Apache superset](https://superset.incubator.apache.org/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.